AdrianWeishaeupl/AutoFLpy/README.rst

 Features
 --------

-* Generates a flight summary using data from log input files.
+* Generates a highly customisable flight summary using data from log input files.
+* Default flight summary includes:
+	* METAR information of the nearest airfield.
+	* Checklist Information (if provided).
-* TODO
+	* Plots for:
+		* GPS altitude and velocity.
+		* GPS latitude and longitude.
+		* Control inputs throughout the flight.
+		* Barometric data throughout the flight.
+		* Flight attitude throughout the flight.
+		* Flight computer vibrational data.
+		* Additional arduino data (if supplied).
+* Sample data file included.
+This will be created when the code is run for the first time.
+* Full choice of file paths for the data and outputs can be specified using the input file.

 Credits
 -------